VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   to save network bandwidth.
 * `disable_keepalive: true` - to disable [HTTP keep-alive connections](https://en.wikipedia.org/wiki/HTTP_persistent_connection) on a per-job basis.
   By default, `vmagent` uses keep-alive connections to scrape targets to reduce overhead on connection re-establishing.
 * `stream_parse: true` - for scraping targets in a streaming manner.
 This may be useful for targets exporting big number of metrics.
+See [these docs](#stream-parsing-mode).

 Note that `vmagent` doesn't support `refresh_interval` option for these scrape configs.
 Use the corresponding `-promscrape.*CheckInterval` command-line flag instead.
 For example, `-promscrape.consulSDCheckInterval=60s` sets `refresh_interval` for all the `consul_sd_configs`